astorfi/Caffe_Deep_Learning/Installation/readme.md

 ```
 which python
 ```
 Basically you need to check that the Anaconda is not installed or the `default Python` does not belongs to the `Anaconda path`.
+With this check-up you can make sure that the `Caffe` installation does not point to the wrong path.
+This step is crucial for using `Python interface` of the `Caffe`.

 ### Installing git, BLAS and unzip
 `BLAS` can be used as the backend of matrix and vector computations of Caffe.
 There are different implementations of this library.
 [OpenBLAS](http://www.openblas.net/) has been chosed.